logyca/python-libraries/logyca-ai/README.md

 ### Fixed
 - Improve prompt engineer for data extraction in Excel, specifying the JSON spreadsheet format used in data extraction.

+## [0.2.9] - 2025-02-05
+### Fixed
+- When extracting images from PDF and Microsoft docx,xlsx documents, there are unsupported image formats such as WMF, these images are skipped.

+## [0.2.10] - 2025-02-05
+### Fixed
+- Due to so many restrictions on the part of openai, due to the rate limits, a message is created to return the request http error status_code 429 for this reason.